Connect with others who understand.

 • Adductor spasm, commonly in the legs and thighs — The limbs come in toward each other.

 Muscle spasms can occur in different muscles at different times.
-They last between a few seconds to 15 minutes or longer.
+They last from a few seconds to 15 minutes or longer.
 Sometimes, they repeat many times.
 If muscles jerk repeatedly — such as a rhythmic tapping of the foot on the floor — it’s called clonus.

 Muscle spasms may be triggered by various situations: